 - At the briefing meeting the family will receive paperwork that needs to be completed by the landlord of the unit where the family wishes to receive rental assistance.

 - Once CIRHA receives the required paperwork along with a copy of the lease, a CIRHA representative will set up an appointment to do a Housing Quality Standards Inspection (HQS).
-This is an inspection to insure that the unit meets HUD standards for safe and sanitary living conditions.
+This is an inspection to ensure that the unit meets HUD standards for safe and sanitary living conditions.
 Click on this link to view a copy of the HUD brochure “A Good Place to Live“, which gives information about HQS.

 - The tenant’s rental assistance will begin the first of the month after the unit passes the HQS inspection and the rent is found by the Housing Authority to be reasonable.